 What about lumps and other changes? top

 Most of the changes your breasts will go through are normal.
 Let your doctor know if you find a lump or have a pain that you are not sure about.
-But keep in mind that even though lumps are common in young women, it is very rare for the lumps to be cancer.
+Although lumps are common in young women, keep in mind that it is very rare for the lumps to be cancer.

 Should I wear a bra? top

 Are you having a hard time finding a bra that fits well?
 Often, you can get help in a department store or special bra store.
-There are certain steps people there can use for measuring your body to get a good fit.
+There are certain steps people there can take for measuring your body to get a good fit.

-Content last reviewed October 13, 2010
+Content last reviewed April 15, 2014

-Page last updated October 31, 2013
+Page last updated May 23, 2014